duneanalytics/docs/docs/app/query-editor/query-scheduler.md

 !!! warning
     - Query scheduling is currently not available for queries with parameters.
     - The query schedule is removed when the queries are archived or when the ownership changes (e.g., when a query is migrated).
     - There are no notifications available for scheduled query failures as of now.
+Rest assured, these failures do not result in any charges to your account.
 #### Adjusting or Cancelling a Query Schedule

 If you need to modify or cancel a query schedule, click on the scheduler icon to open the scheduling dialog.
 Make changes as needed or click "Stop" to cancel the schedule.